Notable Cornell Medievalists

 Alice Colby-Hall, 1932-

 Educated at Colby College and Columbia University, Alice Colby-Hall came to Cornell in 1962 where she became the first female professor of medieval studies and the first person to teach medieval French literature.
 Colby-Hall is the author of The Portrait in Twelfth-Century French Literature: An Example of the Stylistic Originality of Chrétien de Troyes (1965) and of numerous studies on the Guillaume d’Orange tradition, including, “Vita sancti Willelmi,” fondateur de l’abbaye de Gellone, édition et traduction du texte médiéval d’après le manuscrit de l’abbaye de Saint-Guilhem-le-Désert (2014).
 In 1984 Colby-Hall was elected to the Académie de Vaucluse in Avignon; in 1985 she was awarded the Médaille des Amis d’Orange; and in 1997 she was named a Chevalier de l’Ordre des Arts et des Lettres in recognition of her contribution to the spread of French culture and to the preservation of the country’s historical and literary heritage.
-Colby-Hall served as Director of the Medieval Studies Program between 1967 and 1972.
+Colby-Hall served as Director of the between 1967 and 1972.

 Brian Tierney, 1922—2019